certtools/intelmq/docs/Bots.md

 * `http_url`: location of HTTP streaming resource
 * `strip_lines`: boolean, if single lines should be stripped (removing whitespace from the beginning and the end of the line)

+If the stream is interrupted, the connection will be aborted using the timeout parameter.
+Then, an error will be thrown and rate_limit applies if not null.

 * * *